-- Intrauterine contraceptive device (IUCD) or intrauterine system (IUS) sitting in the cervical canal
+- Malposition of an intrauterine contraceptive device (IUCD) or intrauterine system (IUS) - sitting in the cervical canal.

 - Pain after intercourse:

-- Appropriate swabs and transport media are required for candida, gonorrhoea, chlamydia and various other sexually transmitted infections.
+- Appropriate swabs and transport media are required for gonorrhoea, chlamydia and other STIs.

-- Send a midstream specimen of urine to check for UTI.
+- Dipstick urine and/or send a midstream specimen of urine to check for UTI.

 - Investigation of the gastrointestinal or urinary tract will be based on history and examination.

-- Laparoscopy is useful if endometriosis or adhesions are suspected as the source of pain.
+- Laparoscopy may be useful if endometriosis or adhesions are suspected as the source of pain.

-As with erectile dysfunction, the problem should be approached by the couple rather than just the individual.
+As with erectile dysfunction, where appropriate, the problem should be approached by the couple rather than just the individual.

-- Treatment should be directed at the underlying cause.
+- Treatment should be directed at the underlying cause, where appropriate.

-- Modification of sexual technique may help to reduce pain with intercourse.
+- Modification of sexual technique and altering position may help to reduce pain with intercourse.
 Increasing the amount of foreplay and delaying penetration until maximal arousal will increase vaginal lubrication and decrease pain with insertion.